-The dialog, shown in Figure 23, has buttons to move controls up and down the list.
-The control names are the automatically assigned ones unless you have changed them while editing other control properties.
-The easiest way to make these names meaningful is to give the database table fields meaningful names, which is good practice in any case.
+Figure 22: Form Design toolbar with Activation Order highlighted meaningful is to give the database table fields meaningful names, which is good practice in any case.
 The list has the controls in a reasonable order but in a form with more fields, it is likely that the order of the fields in the database will not be convenient for data entry.